bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 *************************************

-We looked at the quadratic variation above for the scaled symmetric random walk and concluded that it accumulates quadratic variation one unit per time (i.e. quadratic variation is :math:`T` for :math:`[0, T]`) regardless of the value of :math:`n`.
+We looked at the quadratic variation above for the scaled symmetric random walk and concluded that it accumulates quadratic variation one unit per time (i.e., quadratic variation is :math:`T` for :math:`[0, T]`) regardless of the value of :math:`n`.
 We'll see that this is also true for the Wiener process but before we do, let's first appreciate why this is strange.